sh33ner/sh33ner.github.io/_posts/2024-03-27-Governance.md

 title: The Knife Versus The Meat Slicer
 ---

-Imagine for a second that you own a deli, and that your method of slicing meat at this deli is with a tried and true knife that is perfectly sharp and which you have sliced thousands of meats with.
-Business starts to pick up, and I can see you're not getting as much done as you could.
-I come to you with a meat slicer that allows you to slice 4 or 5 times the amount of meat with perfect consistency just like your knife.
-You now have the capacity to increase business, the speed of delivery, without sacrificing the quality you used to use with your trusted knife.
-And then you say, "I can't use that slicer."
+Imagine for a second that you own a deli, and that your method of slicing meat is with a single knife which you have sliced thousands of meats with.
+Business starts to pick up.
+I come to you with a meat slicer that will slice 4 or 5 times the amount of meat with the same consistency as your knife.
+I bring this shiny new tool, and then you say, "I can't use that slicer."

 "Why", I ask?